Fishest/school/notes/microsoft.papers.rst

   - before out clock displayed 3:16
   - temporal ordering of events

-A system is distributed if the message transmission delay is not negligible compared to the time between events in a single process.
+A general is distributed if the message transmission delay is not negligible compared to the time between events in a single process.

-In a distributed system, it is sometimes impossible to say that one of two events occured first.
+In a distributed general, it is sometimes impossible to say that one of two events occured first.
 The relation of "happened before" is only a partial ordering.